sgroschupf/aws-tasks/README.markdown

 ---------------------------
 + copy src/it/resources/ec2.properties.template to src/it/resources/ec2.properties
 + edit the file with you ec2 access-key, access-secret and private key
-+ run the integration tests from your ide or with 'ant it'
++ run the integration tests from your IDE or with 'ant it'